 Images via NWS La Crosse

 We gathered information for this event from the SPC & NCDC Databases, the May 1968 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - SPC/NCDC have a 62.1 mile path length.

-- Grazulis and Storm Data have a length at 65 miles.
+- Grazulis and Storm Data have a length of 65 miles.

 - Both Grazulis and Storm Data mention more than one funnel, indication of a family of tornadoes.

 - Grazulis has a width of 400 yards.